 The Faculty of Business Studies commenced its' programmes by offering a three-year degree under the Department of Accountancy & Finance & the Department of Business Management in September 1996.
 After the completion of the Foundation Year and two specialization years, a degree in Bachelor of Science could be obtained in the fields of Financial Management, Business Management, Marketing Management and Tourism Management.
-Accordingly, six batches of undergraduate students obtained their BSc Special Degrees in Financial Management, Business Management, Marketing Management, Marketing Management, Marketing Management and Tourism Management and Tourism Management and Tourism Management and Passed out in the years of 1997, 1998, 1999, 2000, 2001 and 2002.
+Accordingly, six batches of undergraduate students obtained their BSc Special Degrees in Financial Management, Business Management, Marketing Management and Tourism Management and passed out in the years of 1997, 1998, 1999, 2000, 2001 and 2002.